aa18514/machine_learning/stock_price_prediction/readme.md

 The purpose of this project is to determine whether using historical stock indices can be helpful to predict the current stock price or stock price direction movement. <br>
 The stock index of 'Apple Corporation' is considered for the analysis. <br>

+## Creating config file
+In order to specify the neural network architecture, [yaml](https://en.wikipedia.org/wiki/YAML) is used.
+The user can specify parameters such as the number of layers, the number of neurons in each layer, activation function between layers, learning rate, batch normalization, epochs and batch size.
+For the time being only feedforward neural networks are supported.
+The yaml file exists under the models directory.

 ## Data Set
 Data is acquired on a daily basis for the last **7000** days and consists of opening, closing, high, low indices along with volume.
 The following diagram shows the indices accumulated over the last 7000 days. <br>